tiffanymonroe/wdi-remote-gizmo/unit_1/w03d03/instructor_notes/afternoon_lesson.md

 3:00

+### Setup

+Open up `student_examples/dom_example` in text editor

+Load `index.html` in browser

+# Bye, vanilla DOM

+The vanilla DOM commands are rather cumbersome, and we will not be using them.
+We have used them so far them just to -

+* Demonstrate that the HTML is represented as **JavaScript objects with useful methods on them** in the browser.
+* Get you familiar with common patterns for interacting with the DOM.

+We will be using the same patterns with jQuery, but we will be using a different syntax.

+We can make our lives easier by using a **library** that will simplify the syntax for us.

 # jQuery library

-The vanilla DOM commands are rather cumbersome, and we will not be using them.
-We are using them just to demonstrate that the HTML is represented as **JavaScript objects with useful methods on them** in the browser, and that there is a pattern to interacting with the DOM.

-We can make our lives easier by using a **library** that will simplify these commands for us.

 A **library** is just some third-party code we can reference in our projects.
 We don't ever need to look at the library code or tinker with it.
 It just sits there invisibly.